When a customer comes into your store, do you just help them find what they’re looking for, or do you help them find what they actually need?

 You can think of upselling as quality selling and cross-selling as quantity selling.

-For example, a salesperson using upselling might suggest to a client a better-quality washing machine with an integrated dryer.
+For example, a salesperson using upselling might suggest a better-quality washing machine with an integrated dryer.

-On the other hand, a cross-selling salesperson might recommend a more affordable washing machine, so they can offer a drying machine on top of that.
+On the other hand, a cross-selling salesperson might recommend a more affordable washing machine, and then offer a drying machine on top of that.

 Upselling is great for your business, but not everything can be sold using this technique.
 So, we’ve gathered some examples of the most appropriate products to upsell.